SoftwareAG/c8y-docs/content/protocol-integration/lpwan-custom-codec-bundle/implement-codec-microservice-using-lpwan-custom-codec-library.md

 layout: redirect
 ---

-For convenience, {{< product-c8y-iot >}} provides the Java library `com.nsn.cumulocity.clients-java:lpwan-custom-codec` to develop the custom codec microservice in Java as a SpringBoot application.
+For convenience, {{< product-c8y-iot >}} provides the Java library `com.nsn.cumulocity.clients-java:lpwan-custom-codec` to develop the custom codec microservice in Java as a SpringBoot web app.
 When subscribed, such a custom codec microservice automatically creates the required device protocols and predefined command templates as described in [Implementing a custom codec microservice](#implement-codec-microservice).

 To create a custom codec microservice using this library, do the following:

-1. Create a Spring Boot application and annotate its main class with:
+1. Create a Spring Boot web app and annotate its main class with:

     ```java
     @CodecMicroserviceApplication `com.cumulocity.microservice.lpwan.codec.annotation.CodecMicroserviceApplication`